-- no episode of severe hypoglycaemia in the last 12 months - full awareness of hypoglycaemia - regular self-monitoring of blood glucose - at least twice daily and at times relevant to driving - demonstrates an understanding of the risks of hypoglycaemia - has no disqualifying complications of diabetes that mean a licence will be refused or revoked, such as visual field defect.
+- no episode of severe hypoglycaemia in the last 12 months - full awareness of hypoglycaemia - regular self-monitoring of blood glucose - at least twice daily and at times relevant to driving i.e. no more than 2 hours before the start of the first journey and every 2 hours while driving - demonstrates an understanding of the risks of hypoglycaemia - has no disqualifying complications of diabetes that mean a licence will be refused or revoked, such as visual field defect.